What is a DCIA free flap?

 - Hernia – in addition to removing bone from your pelvis I may also remove a neighbouring muscle.
-This is necessary if some of the soft tissue lining inside your mouth has also to be replaced.
+This is necessary if some of the soft tissue linings inside your mouth have to be replaced.
 If part of a tummy muscle is removed the area is usually strengthened with a synthetic plastic sheet when the wound is closed.
-Despite this the tummy muscles may be weakened.
+Despite this, the tummy muscles may be weakened.
 This can produce a bulge in the area.
 Rarely hernias may occur months or even years after surgery.

 Will my walking be affected?